vstinner/vstinner.github.io/draft/remove-private-c-api-func.rst

 Python 3.13 alpha 1 negative feedback
 =====================================

-On October 13th, Python 3.13 **alpha 1** was **released** with my changes removing around 300 private C API functions.
+On October 13th, **Python 3.13 alpha 1 was released** with my changes removing around 300 private C API functions.

 On October 14th, **Guido van Rossum** `asked
 <https://github.com/python/cpython/issues/106320#issuecomment-1762755146>`_:

     Thanks for the list.
-Should we encourage various projects to test 3.13a1, which just came out?
+Should we **encourage** various **projects to test 3.13a1**, which just came out?
 Is there a way we can encourage them more?

 On October 30th, **Stefan Behnel**, Cython creator, posted the message:
 `Python 3.13 alpha 1 contains breaking changes, what's the plan?